 Why Sustainable Baby Toys Matter

 Sustainable baby toys are worth investing in because they are typically eco-friendly and non-toxic.
-This automatically disqualifies toys with batteries because batteries (even rechargeable batteries) are not sustainable.
+This automatically disqualifies toys with batteries because batteries (even rechargeable ones) are not sustainable.

 But what makes a toy "sustainable"?
 This term is flung around frivolously in baby product marketing, but we can narrow it down to meaning one of five things: